PavanRangani/docs/docs/prd/users/users.md

 - When new users sign up to the application, user is not allowed to access application until any admin user approves this new user
 - User page is applicable only for Admin users.
 - Users can be in one of the three states: PENDING, ACTIVE, BLOCKED
+- Once user is active then it can't be delete.